Terstegge/mbed-os-MSP432/README.md

 This project is a port of Mbed OS 6 for the [MSP-EXP432P401R Launchpad](https://www.ti.com/tool/MSP-EXP432P401R).
-Unfortunatly, TI has stoppen producing the MSP432Pxxx microcontrollers and all related products.
+Unfortunately, TI has stoppen producing the MSP432Pxxx microcontrollers and all related products.
 So this board is not available any more.

-It uses the custom board support based on Mbed OS to compile and run a simple Blinky application as an example.
+This port uses the custom board support based on Mbed OS to compile and run a simple Blinky application as an example.
 This example program will output some text via the backchannel UART and blink the LEDs (RED/RGB) on the MSP432 Launchpad.